You are getting referrals. You are showing up on social. People are saying amazing things about you in DMs and group threads.

 A strategic website has a clear journey built into every page.
 It tells visitors what you do, who you do it for, why it matters, and exactly what step to take next.
 Every section flows into the next one.
 Every page has a purpose.

 When that path is missing, visitors bounce.
-They are interested.
-They just do not know where to go.
+They were interested.
+They just did not know where to go.
 And confused people do not become clients.

 So What Do You Do About It?